Klutz Action Lawsuit Live in Burlington

 It's mean to her.

-My wife, who is a whole human being in her own right, also is squeamish around blood and really, really upsets her.
+My wife, who's a whole human being in her own right, also is squeamish around blood and really, really upsets her.
+So I would not send her a picture of, say, the wound I have

 when I ran into a wall and busted my head open.
+I didn't show it to her.

-I simply got my daughter's friend to drive me to the hospital
+I didn't demand help from her.
+I simply got my daughter's friend to drive me to the hospital.

-because she had her driver's license.
+Because she had her driver's license.

-I mean, when they last, you're lucky that you don't have a scar.
+Scars, like the one that I have on my forehead, are very, I mean, when they last, you're lucky that you don't have a scar.

 But do you have one?
+Oh, yeah.
+There's one there.

 Oh, okay.

-Well, you should be embarrassed embarrassed about that.
+Well, you should be embarrassed about that.

-your kink elsewhere
+kink elsewhere

 and not send her that stuff and not tease her and not provoke a response, especially if you want her to take care of you.
+Can I just get one clarification, Jesse?
+You may.

 Only when there's blood involved or any kind of injury.

-And broken.
+And broke

-All body horror.
+all body horror.

 Yeah, Cronenberg.